dadhi/DryIoc/docs/DryIoc.Docs/ResolutionPipeline.md

 ## Rules.WithUseInterpretation

-The compilation (essentially `System.Reflection.Emit`) is not supported by all targets, e.g. Xamarin iOS.
-In this case, you may specify to always use interpretation via
+The compilation (essentially `System.Reflection.Emit`) is not supported by all targets, e.g. by the Xamarin iOS.
+In this case you may specify to always use the interpretation via the rule:

 ```cs
 var c = new Container(rules => rules.WithUseInterpretation());